Arithmetic of curves on moduli of local systems: Parabolic subvarieties

 The above definition is motivated by the following theorem, which is the main result of this section.
-Recall from Section 1 that an algebraic variety $V$ over $\C$ is said to be \emph{parabolic} if every closed point of $V$ lies in the image of a nonconstant morphism $\A^1\to V$.
+Recall from Section \ref{sect:1} that an algebraic variety $Z$ over $\C$ is said to be \emph{parabolic} if every closed point of $Z$ lies in the image of some nonconstant morphism $\A^1\to Z$.
 In the following, a pair $(P,t)$ will denote a pants decomposition $P$ of $\Sigma$ and an element $t\in X(P,\C)$.

-\begin{theorem} We have the following. \begin{enumerate} \item[A.] For each $(P,t)$, the fiber $X_{k,t}^P$ is either perfect or parabolic. \item[B.] For any nonconstant morphism $f:\A^1\to X_k$, there is a parabolic fiber $X_{k,t}^P$ for some $(P,t)$ containing the image of $f$. \end{enumerate} \end{theorem}
+\begin{theorem} We have the following. \begin{enumerate} \item[\textup{A.}] For each $(P,t)$, the fiber $X_{k,t}^P$ is either perfect or parabolic. \item[\textup{B.}] For any nonconstant morphism $f:\A^1\to X_k$, there is a parabolic fiber $X_{k,t}^P$ for some $(P,t)$ containing the image of $f$. \end{enumerate} \end{theorem}

 The remainder of this section is organized as follows.
-In Section 4.2, we give a proof of Theorem \ref{linethm} in the cases $(g,n)=(1,1)$ and $(0,4)$.
+In Section \ref{sect:3.1}, we give a proof of Theorem \ref{linethm} in the cases $(g,n)=(1,1)$ and $(0,4)$.
 The moduli space $X_k$ in these cases is an explicitly defined algebraic surface, making the proof easier.
-We prove the general case of Theorem \ref{linethm} in Section 4.3.
-Finally, in Section 4.4, we describe the conseuqences of Theorem \ref{linethm}, including Theorem \ref{theorem2} and a rigidity result (Corollary \ref{polycor}) for polynomial deformations of Fuchsian surface groups.
+We prove the general case of Theorem \ref{linethm} in Section \ref{sect:3.2}.
+In Section \ref{sect:3.3}, we describe the consequences of Theorem \ref{linethm}, including Theorem \ref{theorem1} as well as a rigidity result (Corollary \ref{polycor}) for certain polynomial deformations of Fuchsian representations of surface groups.